mcmahonmc/mcmahonmc.github.io/_projects/fiverr-teens.md

 *In-depth interviews • Competitor analysis • Desk research • UserZoom • FigJam • Reduct*

 # Outcome
-This research identified misalignment with short-term business goals, resulting in reduced resource allocation and risk.
+This research identified misalignment with short-term business goals, resulting in re-evaluation of the project viability, reducing resource allocation and risk.
 Should this direction be re-prioritized, this research generated 17+ actionable recommendations for product development and marketing.

 <div class="gallery-box">
   <div class="gallery">